tannerwride/dynamic-config-example/README.md

 Our project now has dynamic config enabled, but our config file is still static.
 The next step is to convert our config file into what is called a `setup workflow`.
 CircleCI’s dynamic configuration feature uses a setup workflow configuration.
 A setup workflow can contain jobs that setup children pipelines through computed pipeline parameters, or by generating follow-up pipelines via pre-existing scripts.
 These computed pipeline parameters and/or generated config.yaml files can then be passed into an additional config.yaml that potentially exists in outside directories.

 - Navigate back to your GitHub repo and edit the config.yml file
-- Add the `setup` key to the config file to begin creating our dynamic config
+- Add the `setup` key to the config file and set it to `true` to begin creating our dynamic config

 ```yml
 version: 2.1